subvertnormality/mosaic/README.md

 At a glance, as of v0.2 _Mosaic_ gives you the following:

 - 16 channels that can each output triggers, notes, note length, velocity and CC to a single midi device
-- 16 patterns that can be combined and mutated in different permutations to change their properties in very musical ways
+- 16 patterns that can be combined and merged in different permutations to change their properties in very musical ways
 - Song mode with 90 sequencer patterns
 - Save, load, autosave
-- A pattern editor that allows quick creation of trigger patterns using a DrumOps port, includes euclidean, tresillo function, drum preset banks, and NE Numeric Repetitor
+- Pattern editor enabling quick creation of trigger patterns using DrumOps, includes euclidean, tresillo function, drum preset banks, and NE Numeric Repetitor
 - 10 assignable trig locks per channel
 - Midi device templates including labelled trig destinations
 - Native [n.b.](https://github.com/sixolet/nb/) support